 If you’re generally healthy and you ask your doctor about which trendy eating style is best for you, from vegan to paleo to gluten-free, they’ll probably tell you to do whatever encourages you to eat the most wholesome foods in reasonable amounts.
 On the other hand, research has also shown that diet plays a role in the prevention of diseases like cancer, so if you have a family history or are generally trying to preserve your health, the best disease-fighting diets out there may be top of mind.
 Enter: fasting.
 While not eating is generally considered an unhealthy thing to do, there’s evidence fasting might help prevent and stop the progression of cancer, especially intermittent fasting, which is also sometimes used as a weight-loss strategy.

-The idea that fasting can cure cancer came from it actually not a new theory.
+The idea that fasting can cure cancer is actually not a new theory.
 “Fasting as a way to slow cancer cells has been looked at for over 100 years,” says Shikha Jain, MD, a hematology-oncology physician.
 “It has been known for some time that cancer cells use a different pathway for obtaining energy than regular cells,” adds Javier Roca, MD, a board-certified oncologist/hematologist at Queens Medical Associates.
 “Metabolic pathways for obtaining energy change in fasting conditions, and this may be exploitable to specifically target cancer cells.”
 In other words, changing cancer cells’ access to “fuel” by restricting calories might help to slow their growth.

 Before you start thinking of fasting as a miracle cure, Jain notes that it’s important to keep in mind that most relevant studies have been done on animals and have not been consistently replicated in people.
 That said, there is some limited evidence that certain types of fasting may have a positive effect.
 Many types of fasting have been studied, from completely refraining from food for prolonged periods of time to only eating a certain number of calories per day or restricting food intake to a certain number of hours per day.